TomaszJarych/ISS-Spy-App/README.md

   }
 }
 ````
+**IMPORTANT!**

+This feature only works properly if user's IP address is different than server.
+When user's IP address is pointed as *localhost*
+or equivalent, location server returns invalid data and application will throw an exception.
+As a result request
+answer will be reported as *failed*. led*.

 #### 3. */api/v1/iss/speed*
 Shows current the ISS moving speed based on two separated measurement.
 It's written that average speed
 is ca. 28.000 Km/h, but it can be different occasionally.